alexurdea/stocks-widget/README.md

 The aim was to decouple the parts of the system, "the Angular way".
 Two directives were created: `stocksWidget` and `stocksTable` (because it's layout that repeats in both panels - search and portfolio.
 The `stocksTable` has an isolated scope, and gets the aspect and behavior of the action icon as parameters.

 The `portfolio` service is responsible for data persistence, and the `stocks` service will query the Yahoo service (forming a YQL query URL).
-The format for the query URL is separated into an angular constant.
+The format for the query URL is separated into an angular constant `STOCKS_QYL_URL_LOOKUP_URL`, and so is the interval to poll the service `STOCK_POLL_INTERVAL`.

 Please see `/test/spec/` for the unit tests.